There's a new Lord of the Rings MMO coming from ex-Destiny developers

-Amazon Game Studios is teaming up with Athlon Games to co-develop to co-develop and publish a free-to-play Lord of the Rings MMO for PC and console.
+Amazon Game Studios is teaming up with Athlon Games to co-develop and publish a free-to-play Lord of the Rings MMO for PC and console.

 We first heard news of the upcoming MMO last year, however Amazon Game Studios' involvement is new, as is the revelation that the studio brings with it a team that includes veteran developers who've worked on popular MMOs such as World of Warcraft and Destiny.